Andr3wHur5t/Ion/README.md

 ### WARNING:
 This repository is **no longer maintained**, use at your own descression.

-I've moved to **react-native** for a simpler, cross platform app development.
+I've moved to **react-native** for simpler cross platform app development.

 ## Welcome to Ion!